ARM-software/bsa-acs/README.md

 ## Limitations

+ - For systems that present firmware compliant to SBBR, BSA depends on SPCR acpi table to get UART information.
+   UEFI console setting must be set to "serial" on these systems.
  - ITS test are available only for systems that present firmware compliant to SBBR.
  - Some PCIe and Exerciser test are dependent on PCIe features supported by the test system.
    Please fill the required API's with test system information.